 Tom was born in Chicago but raised in Oregon (where he graduated from the University of Oregon in Eugene).
 Laurie is originally from Minnesota.
 Both looked for property in ‘wine country’ for about 5 years – spending most of their time looking in the Sonoma Valley but seeing properties that often needed significant work.
 Eventually they were shown a piece of property in Calistoga – an acre with a home that they could move into without needing to do significant upkeep.
-They were attracted to Calistoga because it is often less busy then the rest of the Napa Valley, it’s strong farming roots, and the fact the property was in a rural area but within a very short drive into the town of Calistoga.
+They were attracted to Calistoga because it is often less busy then the rest of Napa Valley, it’s strong farming roots, and the fact the property was in a rural area but within a very short drive into the town of Calistoga.

 At the time of purchase the property was planted entirely to Syrah.
 Ultimately they decided to graft over the vines to Cabernet Sauvignon with a tiny portion grafted over to Cabernet Franc, Merlot and Petit Verdot.
+Each of these other varieties is only a single row in the vineyard, together totaling about 15% of their tiny plot.

 Besides producing premium grapes, the Napa Valley also often produces a significant amount of rocks.
 The former owner used to call this “rock vineyard” for all the rocks he would harvest from it’s soils – that is not unusual in this part of Calistoga, we have seen the amount of rocks that the Eisele Vineyard produces.